cea-hpc/modules/readme.txt

 	(http://www.gnu.org/software/dejagnu/)
 	The unix makefiles require: make and perl

-	Once you have all of the prerequisits you can "INSTALL modules"
+	Once you have all of the prerequisits you can "install modules"

 To learn how to install modules see one of the following docs:
 	For unix: doc/install